ramon-astudillo/NLSE/README.md

     <word> <embedding_vector>

-<embedding_vector> where each float is separated by a white space.
+`<embedding_vector>` where each float is separated by a white space.

 ## Reproducing the Results

-Once you have gotten the semeval data and the embeddings, just call
+Once you have gotten the SemEval data and the embeddings, just call

     ./go.sh